nautobot/pynautobot/docs/basic/api.rst

 .. note::

-   Attributes are not checked against the Nautobot API, so misspelled or non-existent models will not raise an Exception until a CRUD operation is attempted on the returned object.
+   Attributes are not checked against the Nautobot API, so misspelled or non-existent Models will not raise an Exception until a CRUD operation is attempted on the returned object.

    For example, calling ``nautobot.dcim.device`` (missing the trailing **s**)